dcernst/dcernst.github.io/teaching/mat411f16/syllabus.md

 3. **Fields:** axioms, examples; polynomials, divisibility criteria, irreducible polynomial, construction of finite fields and their cyclic multiplication groups.

 ### Goals ###
 Aside from the obvious goal of wanting you to learn how to write rigorous mathematical proofs, one of my principal ambitions is to make you independent of me.
 Nothing else that I teach you will be half so valuable or powerful as the ability to reach conclusions by reasoning logically from first principles and being able to justify those conclusions in clear, persuasive language (either oral or written).
 Furthermore, I want you to experience the unmistakable feeling that comes when one really understands something thoroughly.
-Much "classroom knowledge" is fairly superﬁcial, and students often find it hard to judge their own level of understanding.
+Much "classroom knowledge" is fairly superficial, and students often find it hard to judge their own level of understanding.
 For many of us, the only way we know whether we are "getting it" comes from the grade we make on an exam.
 I want you to become less reliant on such externals.
 When you can distinguish between really knowing something and merely knowing about something, you will be on your way to becoming an independent learner.
 Lastly, it is my sincere hope that all of us (myself included) will improve our oral and written communications skills.

 ### Learning Management System ###
 We will make limited use of BbLearn this semester, which is Northern Arizona University's default learning management system (LMS).
-Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat411s16/) that lives outside of BbLearn.
+Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat411f16/) that lives outside of BbLearn.
 I suggest you bookmark this page.
 The only thing I will use BbLearn for is to communicate grades.

 ### Course Notes ###
 We will not use a textbook this semester, but rather a task-sequence adopted for IBL.
 The task-sequence that we are using was written by me.
 Any errors in the notes are no one's fault but my own.
 In this vein, if you think you see an error, please inform me, so that it can be remedied.
-The course notes are available [here]({{site.baseurl}}/teaching/mat411s16/materials/).
+The course notes are available [here]({{site.baseurl}}/teaching/mat411f16/materials/).

 I will not be covering every detail of the notes and the only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
 You should be seeking clarification about the content of the notes whenever necessary by asking questions.
 Here's one of my favorite quotes about reading mathematics.